ufal/npfl129/exam/questions.md

 - Describe k-nearest neighbors prediction, both for regression and classification.
 Define $L_p$ norm and describe uniform, inverse, and softmax weighting.
 [5]

+#### Questions@:, Lecture 6 Questions
+- Define a kernel based on a feature map $\varphi: \mathbb{R}^D \rightarrow \mathbb{R}^F$, and write down the formulas for (1) a polynomial kernel of degree $d$, (2) a polynomial kernel of degree at most $d$, (3) an RBF kernel.
+[5]

+- Define a kernel and write down the mini-batch SGD training algorithm of dual formulation of kernel linear regression (including the update for the bias).
+  Then describe how predictions for unseen data are made.
+[10]

+- Derive the primary formulation of hard-margin SVM (the value to minimize, the constraints to fulfill) as a maximum-margin classifier (i.e., start by margin maximization).
+[5]

+- How do we search for a minimum of a function
+  $f(\boldsymbol x): \mathbb{R}^D \rightarrow \mathbb{R}$ subject to an inequality
+  constraint $g(\boldsymbol x) \ge 0$?
+Formulate both the variant with KKT conditions and the variant with the $\lambda$ maximization, and prove that they are equivalent.
+[10]

+- Starting from primary hard-margin SVM formulation, derive the dual formulation (the Lagrangian $\mathcal{L}$ in the form used for training, the required conditions, the KKT conditions of the solution, and how is prediction performed).
+[10]

+- Considering hard-margin SVM, define what a support vector is, and how predictions are performed for unseen data.
+[5]